Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - Metrics and insights foresight (TBD) -->

-## #1: Preparation of the co-production process, including the configuration of COb's community teams (Felipe)
+## #1: Preparation of the co-production process, including the configuration of COb's community teams

 #### Responsible
 Pilot Owners